Use subject to terms and conditions posted at http://www.burgertuning.com/terms.html

 JB4 Board Upgrades, 2STEP/NLS, DATA cables, anti-lag, and other add-ons are available are here.

 The latest JB4 ISO firmware is posted here.

-The same BMS USB cable is used for all of our tunes and strongly suggested for free software updates and new features as we post them.
+The same BMS DATA to USB cable is used for all of our tunes and strongly suggested for free software updates and new features as we post them.

 JB4 Interface: Latest Interface Download.